anehrani/Finance_Data_Study/README.md

-# STATN - Statistical Trading Network
+# STATN - Statistical Tests of Indicators

 `statn` is a comprehensive Rust-based toolkit for quantitative traders and researchers.
 It provides a systematic pipeline for designing, optimizing, and validating trading models based on statistical principles.